Conversational Customer Management for Small Business | Slack

 Focus on your customers, not your database

-Growth shouldn’t stall because of the “administrative hangover” of manual updates.
-Now Slackbot handles the heavy lifting, turning your daily conversations into organized records you can actually use.
+Growth shouldn’t stall because of the 'administrative hangover' of manual updates.
+Now Slackbot handles the heavy lifting, turning your daily conversations into organised records that you can actually use.

-Because Slackbot lives where your work happens, it organizes your data and connects all the dots.
-It knows your channels, your conversations, and your customers, and pulls the right context together in seconds, acting as an intelligent teammate that always knows where things stand.
+Because Slackbot lives where your work happens, it organises your data and connects all the dots.
+It knows your channels, your conversations and your customers, and pulls the right context together in seconds, acting as an intelligent teammate that always knows where things stand.
 Instead of losing time to prep and paperwork, you can stay on top of your relationships through simple conversation.

-Before a meeting, just ask Slackbot to “Research this account,” or “Prep me for my 2 p.m.”
-It will pull from across all of your Slack conversations and connected data, and summarize everything into a focused account brief that your whole team can view and edit right in Slack.
+Before a meeting, just ask Slackbot to 'Research this account,' or 'Prep me for my 2 p.m.'
+It will pull from across all of your Slack conversations and connected data, and summarise everything into a focused account brief that your whole team can view and edit directly in Slack.

 When a deal moves forward, you don’t need to stop the conversation to log it.
-Simply tell Slackbot what happened—“The Acme deal closed.
-Log my notes”—and the record is updated instantly.
-It can even draft a follow-up email or message based on the specific action items discussed in your thread, ensuring the busywork gets handled while you stay focused on the relationship.
+Simply tell Slackbot what happened – 'The A1 Company deal closed.
+Log my notes' – and the record is updated instantly.
+It can even draft a follow-up email or message based on the specific action items discussed in your thread, ensuring that the donkey work gets handled while you stay focused on the relationship.

 How Slackbot supports customer management:

-- Walk into every call fully prepared: Slackbot surfaces past conversations and customer context to give you a complete view of an account and its history in an account brief before you dial in.
+- Start every call fully prepared: Slackbot surfaces past conversations and customer context to give you a complete view of an account and its history in an account brief before you ring.

-- Email directly from Slack: Don’t just draft—send.
-Slackbot uses existing customer context and team notes to help you reach out to leads or respond to support cases without ever switching to an inbox.
+- Email directly from Slack: Don’t just draft – send.
+Slackbot uses existing customer context and team notes to help you get in touch with leads or respond to support cases without ever switching to an inbox.

 Start simple and scale when you’re ready

-For most small teams, the biggest obstacle to better customer management isn’t willpower: It’s the setup, a several-month long implementation that never quite fits the way you work.
+For most small teams, the biggest obstacle to better customer management isn’t willpower: it's the setup, a several-month-long implementation that never quite fits the way you work.
 Slack CRM meets you exactly where you are.
-Because the experience is built into the Slack interface you and your team already use every day, it feels familiar from the start.
-You can get up and running in minutes by adding contacts or asking Slackbot to spin up a new account record.
+Because the experience is built into the Slack interface that you and your team already use every day, it feels familiar from the start.
+You can get up and running in minutes by adding contacts or by asking Slackbot to create a new account record.

 The best part?
-You get the professional-grade reliability of the world’s #1 CRM without ever leaving the Slack interface you already know and love.
-While you work in Slack, a secure Salesforce engine runs quietly in the background, ensuring your data is structured, protected, and scalable.
-This means you get the same rigorous security and privacy controls that power the world’s largest companies, ready from day one.
+You get the professional-grade reliability of the world’s no.1 CRM without ever leaving the Slack interface that you already know and love.
+While you work in Slack, a secure Salesforce engine runs quietly in the background, ensuring that your data is structured, protected and scalable.
+This means that you get the same rigorous security and privacy controls that power the world’s largest companies, ready from day one.

-Most importantly, you can grow confidently knowing there is no “ceiling” to what you can do.
+Most importantly, you can grow confidently knowing there is no 'ceiling' to what you can do.
 When your business is ready for the full power of the Salesforce platform, your history is already there, ready for scale, whether you’re managing 20 customers or 2,000.
-With no migrations and no starting over, you have a seamless path from your first conversation to a global enterprise.
+With no migrations or starting again, you have a seamless path from your first conversation to a global enterprise.
 We handle the infrastructure; you keep the relationship going.

 Availability and getting started

 If you can send a message in Slack, you already know how to use Slack CRM.
-For most teams, the whole setup takes less time than your next standup.
+For most teams, the whole setup takes less time than your next huddle.
 Slack CRM is available now for customers on Slack Business+ at no additional cost.
-Whether you’re tracking your first 10 customers or managing a full pipeline, it’s the fastest way to bring your team, your conversations, and your customers together right where you work: in Slack.
+Whether you’re tracking your first ten customers or managing a full pipeline, it’s the fastest way to bring your team, your conversations and your customers together directly where you work: in Slack.

 Got it!